dreamer-coding/dreamer-coding/README.md

 ## About

-I am software developer that aspires to build unique applications, tools, libraries, games, pretty much anything else as well.
+I work at a *Amazon fulfillment center* in the packer department packing boxes for shipment, but do have plans to move up in life by becoming a software developer for Amazon.
+Also aspires to build unique applications, tools, libraries, games, pretty much anything else as well.
 I have found that solving puzzles is my forte as I love to solve problems and provide solutions that may be novel, functional, and streamlined.

 I am familiar with a vast range of programming languages and employ